KenHuynh0610/project3/README.md

 # project3
 before starting with this code, please install RMySQL package.
-Also since we want to learn how to connect to MySQL instead of a excel sheet, we can convert the excel file to CSV and import it into MySQL.
 The framework here has successfully connected to my local instance db.
+We first will open the excel sheet as dataframe, then manipulate it by adding calculated fields.
+When we finished, the table should be written into MySQL db.